Talk about this article...

 Epilogue: Rivers of Empire.
 Donald Worster.

-A prevalent conception for the water managers of the Colorado River Basin is the system can be changed incrementally by working within the established legal frameworks and the water delivery infrastructure.
-We do agree that change can happen.
-However, the necessary changes are not time-scaled to be effective:
+A prevalent conception for the water managers of the Colorado River Basin is that the system can only be changed incrementally by working within the established legal frameworks and the water delivery infrastructure.
+However, this preference toward gradual change is not time-scaled to be effective over time:

 TO BE CONTINUED